What you actually want from a modern frontend

 - The bundle bloats.
 Even with tree-shaking, a component library is 80 to 200KB of CSS + JS you did not write.

-shadcn/ui gives you Radix primitives (which handle ARIA correctly) styled with Tailwind in your repo.
+shadcn/ui on Tailwind is our default for custom UIs.
+Radix primitives (which handle ARIA correctly) styled with Tailwind in your repo.
 Want to change the button?
 Edit the file.
 No library upgrade path breaks your design.

 Design systems and component libraries